Experimental film: The 1960–70s and today: Time arts in the conceptual art landscape

 In the 1970s, Conceptual art pushed even further.
 Robert Smithson, a California-based artist, made several films about his earthworks and attached projects.
-Yoko Ono made conceptual films.
+Yoko Ono made conceptual films as part of the Fluxus movement.
 The most notorious of these is Rape, which centers on a woman's life being invaded with cameras, as she attempts to flee.
 Around this time, a new generation was entering the field, many of whom were students of the early avant-gardists.
 Leslie Thornton, Peggy Ahwesh, and Su Friedrich expanded upon the work of the structuralists, incorporating a broader range of content while maintaining a self-reflexive form.

 Andy Warhol, the man behind Pop Art and a variety of other oral and art forms, made over 60 films throughout the 1960s, most of them experimental.
 In more recent years, filmmakers such as Craig Baldwin and James O'Brien (Hyperfutura) have made use of stock footage married to live action narratives in a form of mash-up cinema that has strong socio-political undertones.
 Chris Marker's La Jetée (1962) consists almost entirely of still photographs accompanied by narration, while Jonás Cuarón's Year of the Nail (2007) uses unstaged photographs which the director took of his friends and family combined with voice acting to tell a fictional story.
-Other examples of films created in the 21st Century with this technique are Lars von Trier's Dogville and David Lynch's entire filmography.
+Other examples of films created in the 21st century with this technique are Lars von Trier's Dogville and David Lynch's filmography.

+Experimental animation

+Experimental animation is a form of animation in which motion pictures have their own rhythm and movement where it has no narration or a specific structure in animated films.

+Some animated features since in the 1960s also produce more independent, experimental form created by auteurs and independent filmmakers.
+For example: